SfC Home > Physical Science > Physics >

 - t is the time in seconds

-- v is the velocity in meters/second (m/s) or feet/second (ft/s)
+- v is the vertical velocity in meters/second (m/s) or feet/second (ft/s)

 - g is the acceleration due to gravity (9.8 m/s2 or 32 ft/s2)

-Elapsed time of a falling object as a function of velocity or distance
+Elapsed time of a falling object as a function of velocity or displacement

 where

-- x is the distance from the starting point in meters (m) or feet (ft)
+- y is the vertical displacement in meters (m) or feet (ft)

 Examples

-The following are examples to illustrate application of the equations.
+The following examples illustrate applications of the equations.

 Given the velocity